Nadelio/NavaCompiler/README.md

 When you want to signal the end to the program you will write a `<`.\
 This tells the compiler that you are ending your program body, and anything that follows it needs to be whitespace or it will through an error.\
 Comments have to come after a `;` and can only be in the program body.\
-Doubles, Floats, Arrays, Loops, Conditionals, and other features of Assembly are not supported yet inside of Nava.\
+Doubles, Floats, Arrays, Loops, and certain features of Assembly are not supported yet inside of Nava.\
 #
 Here is a "Hello World" script in Nava:
 ```